Garmin InReach Explorer+ Review: A Deep Dive

 Likewise, the screen is said to be able to withstand huge pressure before it cracks.
 Again, I’m not going to test this as I quite like my Explorer+.

-First you turn on the device using the main Power button.
-The display lights up and requests that you confirm do you want to switch on.
+First, you turn on the device using the main Power button.
+The display lights up and requests that you confirm do you want to switch it on.
 Using the left or right arrows, highlight the okay option and click.
 If you don’t respond within five seconds the Explorer+ will shut down.
 I rather like this as it prevents accidentally switching on the device and draining the batteries.

 On the front face of the device is the main navigation array.
-This consists of a circular pad with up up/down and left/right buttons.
+This consists of a circular pad with up/down and left/right buttons.
 In the centre is a circular button with the words the letters okay (as you probably guessed already, this is how you confirm settings or choose options when navigating through the menu system.

 On the top left-hand side of the device is the rectangular projection gives many of Garmin’s devices their distinct shape.
 Inside is the GPS antenna.
 I have to admit that the housing look like it could be easily broken, but that’s not the case.
 My Explorer+ has taken numerous knocks over the past couple of years without affecting the integrity of the antenna housing.

 On the left-hand side of the body is a small hatch marked with the lettering “SOS”.
 When you pop open the hatch and look inside you see the school called touch to a hand.
-In the event find yourself in a life-threatening circumstances pop open the hatch lip open flick open the hatch and pull cord.
+In the event find yourself in a life-threatening circumstance pop open the hatch lip open flick open the hatch and pull the cord.
 A signal will be sent via satellite to the agency responsible for monitoring and responding to emergency requests.

 Note: Don’t activate this unless you’re in a real emergency.
 Unless you want to pay a hefty fine for misuse.

-On the back of the body is a hatch which is screwed shut.
+On the back of the body is a hatch that is screwed shut.
 Inside is the rechargeable battery.
-The battery compartment is water resistant to a depth of 1 metre for time of 30 minutes.
+The battery compartment is water resistant to a depth of 1 metre for a time of 30 minutes.
 Only a qualified technician should open the batter compartment.
 Battery replacement should be carried out by authorised dealer repair company.

 The Explorer plus weighs 213.0 grams.
-This is slightly heavier than the average GPS, but is still very, very light when you consider that the device gives you satellite communications facilities on top of the usual navigation functions.
+This is slightly heavier than the average GPS but is still very, very light when you consider that the device gives you satellite communications facilities on top of the usual navigation functions.

-For any ex-military personnel reading this, you’ll be pleased to hear the InReach is way lighter than the first generation satcomm systems we used to carry in our rucks!
+For any ex-military personnel reading this, you’ll be pleased to hear the InReach is way lighter than the first-generation satcomm systems we used to carry in our rucks!

 To be fair to contenders, the Iridium 9575 weighs 214 grammes and the Iridium GO! is only about half times the weight.
 Still, the Explorer+ is a pretty lightweight device.

 One thing I do like is that the body of the Explorer plus has plenty of rubber panels!
 You can never go wrong with rubber.
-Sure, over time it might perish but I like the thought of knowing that equipment I’m holding won’t slip out of my hands, even when my fingers are damp and cold.
+Sure, over time it might perish but I like the thought of knowing that the equipment I’m holding won’t slip out of my hands, even when my fingers are damp and cold.